Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 - Side Dishes for Turkey

 If you know anything about me, you know how much I love my holiday turkeys.
 There is nothing like preparing a beautiful holiday meal with turkey as the centerpiece!
-But every year, my favorite thing to do is to change the cooking method.
+But every year, my favorite thing to do is change my cooking method.

 - Whole Turkey